Sommer-tidal/goose-personality/README.md

 ## Development

-The extension consists of:
+The extension uses:
-- `src/main.py`: Python script that handles:
+- Python 3 for the implementation
-  - JSON-RPC protocol
+- JSON-RPC 2.0 protocol for Goose communication
-  - Personality style management
-  - Command processing
-  - Error handling
+- Standard IO for data transfer
+- MCP (Model Context Protocol) for extension integration

-To modify the extension:
+To modify:
-1. Edit the Python script to add new functionality
+1. Edit `src/main.py`
-2. Test locally before pushing changes
+2. Test locally
-3. If you make changes, you'll need to remove and re-add the extension in Goose settings
+3. Remove and re-add in Goose to test changes

 ## License